 He has performed with conductors including Philippe Herreweghe, Thomas Hengelbrock, Lars Ulrik Mortensen, Philippe Pierlot, Peter Neumann, Paul Goodwin and Frieder Bernius.
 Alongside numerous performances of works by Bach, Handel and other established composers, he takes particular interest in seeking out and singing lesser known repertoire in concerts and recordings under his own direction.

 Amongst his discography are Heinrich Schütz’s Schwanengesang with Collegium Vocale Gent/Herreweghe and Handel's Eternal Source of Light Divine with the European Union Baroque Orchestra, the Choir of Clare College Cambridge and Lars Ulrik Mortensen.
 In addition, he has made two solo Recording of Music by Johann Rosenmüller for the Ramée Label and another of Motets by Jan Dismas Zelenka for Pan Classics.
-A new solo CD Fede e Amor, with Viennese Baroque Music for alto voice and obbligato trombones, was released in autumn last year on the Ramée label, which received excellent reviews and was nominated for an International Classical Music Award.
+His most recent solo CD Fede e Amor, with Viennese Baroque Music for alto voice and obbligato trombones, released on the Ramée label, received excellent reviews and was nominated for an International Classical Music Award.

 Jan Dismas Zelenka: 'Et incarnatus est' from 'Missa votiva' - live